Language: EN

 from enum import Enum

-# Assignment of the initial status to the currentStatus variable
+# Assigning the initial status to the estadoActual variable

-Enumerations are a very useful tool, and they allow us to represent a fixed set of discrete values in a clear and readable way.
+Enumerations are a very useful tool that allows us to represent a fixed set of discrete values in a clear and readable way.
 In general, it is a good idea to use them.

-However, in some cases, their use can lead to over-engineering, especially when it comes to integrating them with other parts of the system.
+However, in some cases, their use can lead us to over-engineering, especially when it comes to their integration with other parts of the system.

-For example, consider an Status enumeration that represents the different states of a process.
-If we want to store these states in a database using codes such as.
+For example, consider an enumeration Estado that represents the different states of a process.
+If we want to store these states in a database using codes like:

-We would need to map between the enumeration values and the codes when reading and writing to the database.
+For this, we would need to perform mappings between the enumeration values and the codes when reading and writing to the database.

 // Function to map from string to enumeration